openshiro/botdevs.ai/app/views/about/body/en.md

 ### Empowering solar professionals

 I've been working in training for the building trades since 2007.
-With my first company, HeatSpring, I built an online training platform responsible for training tens of thousands of solar professionals on clean solar techologies like solar PV.
-In 2023 I created Waivolt, an Oregon benefit company, to help solar professionals find work.
+With my first company, HeatSpring, I built an online training platform responsible for training tens of thousands of professionals on clean solar techologies like solar PV.
+In 2023 I created Waivolt, an Oregon benefit company, to help solar professionals find work and get better jobs.

 Now more than ever, the world is in need of solar professionals.
-The recent passage of the Inflation Reduction Act has paved the way for hundreds of billions of dollars of investment to electrify everything.
-Millions of electricans will be required to do the job, are you up for it?
+The recent passage of the Inflation Reduction Act has paved the way for hundreds of billions of dollars of investment in solar.
+Millions of professionals will be required to do the job, are you up for it?

-*Master Electrician?* That's the most in demand and hardest to place position in the market.
+*Licensed Electrician?* That's the most in demand and hardest to place position in the market.
-*Journeyman Electrician?* Take your career to the next level.
+*NABCEP Certified?* Take your career to the next level.
-*Apprentice Electrician?* There has never been a better time to grow.
 *No experience?* You might be more in demand that you think, it takes hard work and a willingness to learn.

-Make a [free profile](users/sign_up) to get your career started.
+Make a [free profile](users/sign_up) to get you next career move started.

 ### Doing everything in public